Willie Nelson cancels tour, cites ‘breathing problem’

 He wrote “I’ll be back.”

 Nelson was due to perform at the Farm Aid concert with John Mellencamp, Dave Matthews, Neil Young and Bonnie Raitt on Sept.
 21. His tour was scheduled to end on Nov.
-29 in Thackerville, Oklahoma
+29 in Thackerville, Oklahoma.

 Nelson canceled his appearance at the Outlaw Music Festival due to illness last summer.
 He also was forced to cancel several dates in 2018.